smaurice101/readthedocs/docs/source/rtms.rst

 .. important::
    **It is important to note the following about the Attack and Pattern scores:**

    * - **Pattern Score** will look for all occurences of search terms in each sliding time window.
-Meaning there may be MULTIPLE occurencs of search terms in the SAME sliding time window.
+Meaning there may be MULTIPLE occurences of search terms in the SAME sliding time window.
 This number can be greater than 1.

      * - **Pattern score** will check the number of windows GOING BACK as far as **RTMSMAXWINDOWS** parameter in `STEP 1 <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-1-get-tml-core-params-tml-system-step-1-getparams-dag>`_.